 One of the properties acquired by the federal government was the 52-acre Minear tract, which was purchased for $100,000.
 The tract included the colonial-style house, now known as Suitland House, which was built in 1937 by Lovell O. Minear, developer of Fort Lincoln Cemetery.

 Another property acquired for the Suitland Federal Center was the former dairy farm and summer home of the Carry Family, located between the present locations of gates one and two, on Suitland Road.
-Arthur Carry emigrated from Germany in the late 1880s and established the National Capital Brewing Company, located at 14th and D Streets, S.E.
+Albert Carry emigrated from Germany in the late 1880s and established the National Capital Brewing Company, located at 14th and D Streets, S.E.
 The National Capital Brewing Company was associated with several other local breweries that produced National Bohemian Beer, which would become more closely associated with Baltimore, Maryland, in the post-WWII years.

 When Prohibition closed the brewery, Carry switched to the manufacture of ice cream, which he sold under the name "Carry's Special" to the B&O Railroad for their dining cars.
 The company later became part of the Meadowgold Ice Cream Company.
 In 1923, the Carry Ice Cream Co. was also one of the first companies in the country to sell individual servings of ice cream in a 5-oz. container--a new marketing concept introduced by the Dixie Cup Company of Easton, MD.
 The Carry Home served as an office and community center for government housing that was built on the property in about 1943.
 It burned to the ground in 1960.